Discover ADHD Assessment & Multisensory Learning Support in Canterbury.

 Individuals with ADHD are known to be diverse learners, and what may be effective for one person may not necessarily work for another.
 Multisensory learning is crucial for engaging these learners, as it allows our tutors to integrate multiple sensory modalities to enhance skill development and retention.

-NDIS Funding for ADHD & ADD.
+Accessing NDIS Funding for ADHD & ADD.

 It is important to note that a diagnosis of ADHD alone does not fulfil the requirements for a successful NDIS application.
 However, ADHD can be considered as an additional aspect when developing NDIS plans for individuals with a diagnosis such as Autism or Intellectual Delay.

-Are you prepared to delve into the potential of multisensory learning?
+Are you ready to explore the possibilities of multisensory learning?